 “I also suggest always avoiding eating anything messy,” said Spritzer.

-When the meeting is over, it’s important to reach out afterward to review and confirm key points that were discussed.
+After the meeting is over, it’s similarly critical to touch base to review and confirm key points that were discussed.

 “We always follow up on next steps right after the meeting to show that we are serious about moving forward and on top of moving things along,” Spritzer said.
 “This [also] shows that you stick to your word and are trustworthy.”

-When you do send this follow-up, be sure to consider when and how you're communicating with your colleagues and prospects.
-Eric Hanson, vice president of product marketing at Fuze, an enterprise communications platform, said that while technology allows you to text and email at all hours of the day, your round-the-clock dedication can lead others to expect you to be reachable 24/7 — or worse, make others feel pressured to do the same.
+Eric Hanson, chief marketing officer at OneSpan, said that while technology allows you to text and email at all hours of the day, your round-the-clock dedication can lead others to expect you to be reachable 24/7 — or worse, make others feel pressured to do the same.